 8. The Husbands Of River Song (2015)

 Another underwhelming story which doesn’t use its guest cast to the best extent, it’s salvaged significantly by the poignant end to River Song’s timey-wimey story and the wonderful chemistry between Peter Capaldi and Alex Kingston.
+This is the one that should have been called “Last Christmas” and the recent movie which did use that title could only wish to be as romantic as this caper.

 7. The Time Of The Doctor (2013)